brilsergei/docker-for-work/README.md

     Open [http://ft.home:7000](http://ft.home:7000) in your browser, it must show `File not found` error.

 3. Import backups, download site source code from repository and create settings.php file.

     PhpMyAdmin is available at [http://localhost:7001](http://localhost:7001).
-Place database backups at `path/to/site-root/docker-runtime/mariadb-init/`.
+Place database backups at `path/to/site-root/docker-runtime/mariadb-init/` then run
-    Run

     `docker-compose exec mariadb sh`

     to open shell inside the container.
 Here you can use command line mysql client to import database backups.
     They are placed at `/docker-entrypoint-initdb.d`.
-Enter `exit` for exit from container shell.
+Enter `exit` for exit from the container shell.

     Now clone repository into the site root directory.

     `git clone git@bitbucket.org:sergei_bril/tours.git .`

     Use default.sites.php, example.settings.php, example.drushrc.php files as base to configure the sites.

+4. Configure Drush.

-4. Drush is installed to the php image and will be available only from the php container.
+    Drush is installed to the php image and will be available from the php container only.

     `docker-compose exec --user 1000 php drush help`